I am currently a PhD student

 Beforehand, the ED checks that the candidate has fulfilled his/her training obligations.

-Stage 1: the rapporteurs (6 to 8 weeks before the defence)
+Stage 1: the referees (6 to 8 weeks before the defence)

-Rapporteurs must be external to the ED and to the candidate's institution; they may belong to foreign higher education or research institutions.
-A person having participated in the undivided thesis monitoring committee or having signed one or several publications with the doctoral student during his/her thesis cannot be proposed as a rapporteur.
-He/she may, however, participate in the jury as an examiner, or even be jury president.
+Rapporteurs must be from outside the ED and the candidate's institution; they may belong to foreign higher education or research institutions.
+A person who has participated in the individual thesis monitoring committee or signed one or more publications with the doctoral student during his/her thesis cannot be proposed as a rapporteur.
+They may, however, take part in the jury as examiners, or even chair the jury.

-For any person proposed as a rapporteur who is not a rank A, a cv mentioning the date of obtaining the HDR must be provided.
+For any person proposed as rapporteur who is not of rank A, a cv stating the date on which the HDR was obtained must be provided.

-The rapporteurs give their opinion in written reports on the basis of which the director of the ED authorises the defence.
-These reports are communicated to the jury and to the candidate before the defence.
+The rapporteurs give their opinion in written reports, on the basis of which the Head of School or his/her representative authorises the examination.
+These reports are sent to the jury and to the candidate before the examination.

-NB Important The doctoral student must complete and return to the ED secretariat the authorisation form for the dissemination of the thesis (appendix C), a CV detailing his/her publications as well as his/her manuscript in a single file in PDF format.
-The cover page template must be used (only the first page is compulsory, the plan or the content can be adapted according to the disciplinary constraints or the wishes of each person).
+NB Important : The cover page template must be used (only the first page is compulsory, the plan or content can be adapted to suit the subject or the wishes of each individual).

 The LaTex template is available on request by email to gestion-ed@univ-avignon.fr